codeforamerica/promptly-deploy-scripts/README.md

 ### Step 1 (Manual): Create a new user `promptly` with sudo and log into it

+Create a new user `promptly` by using the below commands; give the user a password and write it down (all other account details are irrelevant).

 ```shell
 sudo adduser promptly
 sudo adduser promptly sudo